cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

 Hybrid Search

-- searchEntities merges text rank (ts_rank_cd over tsvector using websearch_to_tsquery) and vector cosine similarity using a weight factor (textWeight in [0,1]).
+- searchDocuments and searchEntities merge text rank (ts_rank_cd over tsvector using websearch_to_tsquery) and vector cosine similarity using a weight factor (textWeight in [0,1]).
+Filters (ids/types) are passed via a jsonb argument.
-- The SQL for hybrid search is defined in docs/sql/search_entities.pg.sql and composed dynamically with optional id/type filters.
+- SQL wrappers are defined as:
+  - docs/sql/search_documents_query.pg.sql -> calls hybrid_search_documents
+  - docs/sql/search_entities_query.pg.sql -> calls hybrid_search_entities

 Scripts (scripts/)

 - scripts/populate.ts: CLI tool to scan a project and ingest src/ and docs/ into the DB, then run a sample hybrid search.
+Currently uses Entities API for ingestion.
   - Flags:
     - --root <path> (default: cwd) Project root to scan
     - --url <postgres-url> (default: DATABASE_URL or localhost)